clastix/kamaji/docs/kamaji-deployment-guide.md

 ### Preparing Worker Nodes to join

 Currently Kamaji does not provide any helper for creation of tenant worker nodes.
 You should get a set of machines from your infrastructure provider, turn them into worker nodes, and then join to the tenant control plane with the `kubeadm`.
-In the future, we'll provide integration with Cluster APIs and other IaC tools.
+In the future, we'll provide integration with Cluster APIs and other tools, as for example, Terrform.

-Use bash script `nodes-prerequisites.sh` to install the dependencies on all the worker nodes:
+Use a simple bash script `nodes-prerequisites.sh`, as provided into this repo, in order to install the dependencies on all the worker nodes:

 - Install `containerd` as container runtime
 - Install `crictl`, the command line for working with `containerd`
 - Install `kubectl`, `kubelet`, and `kubeadm` in the desired version

-> Warning: we assume worker nodes are machines running `Ubuntu 20.04`
+> Warning: the script assumes all worker nodes are running `Ubuntu 20.04`.
+Make sure to adapt the script if you're using a different distribution.

-Run the installation script:
+Run the script:

 ```bash
 HOSTS=(${WORKER0} ${WORKER1} ${WORKER2})